 - High – greater than 1-inch high for every 5 inches in width

 With minimal depth, flat tile delivers a clean look that can suit just about any home.
 Medium profile tiles, on the other hand, evoke scenes of Mediterranean architecture.
-High profile tiles, also called high barrel, look true to the cherished terracotta tiles found on Spanish rooftops.
+High-profile tiles, also called high barrel, look true to the cherished terracotta tiles found on Spanish rooftops.

 Source: Eagle Roofing Products

-Alongside tile profile, concrete comes in virtually any color.
+Alongside the tile profile, concrete comes in virtually any color.
 Brown and copper shades, for instance, effortlessly mimic clay tiles.
 Beyond earth tones, you can opt for soft pastels like purple and blue.
 Not sold on any one shade?
 Perhaps a multi-color blend is more your style.